 - 1 teaspoon Dijon mustard

-- 1 teaspoon organic Worchesteshire sauce (such as Annie’s Naturals)
+- 1 teaspoon organic Worchesteshire sauce (here’s a gluten-free option)

 - Pink Himalayan sea salt (to taste)

 - Place all ingredients in a high speed blender (such as a Vitamix) and process until smooth and creamy.
 Transfer to a glass jar and refrigerate for up to 7 days.